wumaxtw/groove2groove/README.md

 This is the source code for Groove2Groove.

-We are working on releasing the source code.
+For now, this repository contains only the model configuration file [`model.yaml`](model.yaml) with the hyperparameter settings.
+We are working on releasing the Python source code.

 ## Acknowledgment
 This work has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 765068.